roshanis/10kings/chapter7_balban_revised.md

 "And if I discover any administrator has falsified records or stolen from the peasants..."
 His smile was colder than a grave in winter.
 "Well.
 You've seen what happened to Malik Fakhr al-Din.
 His head still decorates the Delhi Gate as a reminder that in my sultanate, honesty is not optional."

 I felt pride then, and righteousness.
-We were not merely consolidating power—we were cleansing corruption, protecting the weak, creating a government that served justice rather than greed.
+We were not merely consolidating power; we were cleansing corruption, protecting the weak, creating a government that served justice rather than greed.
 I believed our methods were harsh but necessary, our ruthlessness justified by the righteousness of our cause.

 Only now, chained in this cell, do I understand the arrogance of that belief.
 We were not administering justice.
 We were demonstrating power.
 The difference between the two is subtle but absolute, and I learned it too late.